Where Do Guests Stay at a Destination Wedding?

 This is where the weekend becomes something more.

-For a more visual look at how guests interact throughout the weekend, our guide to planning a summer camp wedding shows how these shared spaces come to life.
+For a more visual look at how guests interact throughout the weekend, how to plan a luxurious summer camp wedding shows how these shared spaces come to life.

-If you want to see how this fits into the full structure of a weekend, our timeline guide walks through it from arrival to brunch.
+If you want to see how this fits into the full structure of a weekend, what a wedding weekend actually looks like walks through it from arrival to brunch.

 There’s no one right option.